 The Authority received 30 applications totaling just over \$3.8 million.
-The applications were first screened for eligibility, including:
+The applications were first screened for eligibility, such eligibility factors include:

-- Review of application package to confirm all required material submitted - Confirmation that the organization is eligible, including checking the IRS 501(c)3 status for nonprofits - Review of financial statements - Review of resolution from governing body - Confirmation that the project location is within Authority boundaries - Review of the project budget to confirm match of 25% of project cost is included
+- Review of application package to confirm all required material submitted - Confirmation that the organization is eligible, including checking the IRS 501(c)3 status for nonprofits - Review of financial statements - Confirmation that the project location is within Authority boundaries - Review of the project budget to confirm match of 25% of project cost is included

-Based on this screening, three were determined to be ineligible, which brought the total to 27 applications requesting almost \$3.3 million.
-The attached Applications Distribution document describes the distribution of these 27 eligible applications by geography, size, and grant categories.
+Based on this screening, three were determined to be ineligible, which brought the total to 27 eligible applications requesting almost \$3.3 million.
+The attached Applications Distribution document (Exhibit G) describes the distribution of these 27 eligible applications by Authority Board District, grant size, and grant categories.